 I do not feel you need any special training to be a professional organizer.
 Most people who have their hearts set on being a professional organizer already know how to organize themselves and others.
 The training that they usually need is in turning that into a business and learning sales strategies.

 How do you reach your clients?

-My professional organization clients reach me through my website organize365.com, and somehow they find me through a google search and ask me to organize their home, paper or photos professionally.
-I also am listed in the Find my Organizer directory online, I have paid for that for the last four years, and that does give me 1 to 2 leads a month which makes it worth.
+My professional organization clients reach me through my website organize365.com, and somehow they find me through a google search and ask me to organize their home, paper, or photos professionally.
+I also am listed in the Find My Organizer directory online.
+I have paid for that for the last four years, and that does give me one to two leads a month, which makes it worth it.